Mass Creativity 2020

-For 2019, we partnered with the following community centers:
+For 2020, we are partnered with the following community centers:

 Casa Familiar Civic and Recreation Center